PhilT/merrol/README.md

 ----------------------------------
 To get the most out of a screen whether it's a 30" desktop or a 13" laptop.
 Control screens without having to resize windows.
 Maximize the workspace.

-Foremost it will be a Rails and Ruby editor.
+Foremost, it will be a Rails and Ruby editor with an emphasis on Behaviour and Test Driven Development.
 There will be nothing stopping it being customized for other languages and there will be nothing to stop it being forked or plugins added.

 No toolbars, menus, icons or any other extra fluff.
 Straightforward shortcuts will allow access to all functions.